py4dstem/emdfile/README.md

 > pip install emdfile

-Or, to install from source code, clone this repository and from the distribution level directory (i.e. where pyproject.toml lives) run
+Or, to install from source code, you can clone this repository and from the distribution level directory (i.e. where pyproject.toml lives) run

 > pip install .